Hubert Crackanthorpe

 Hubert Montague Crackanthorpe (12 May 1870 – c.
 November 1896) was a late Victorian British writer who created works mainly in the genres of the essay, short story, and novella.
 He also wrote limited amounts of literary criticism.
-After dying early and under mysterious circumstances, his name is now little known and has all but vanished from conventional literary biographies of the period.
+After his early death under mysterious circumstances, his name is now little known and has all but vanished from conventional literary biographies of the period.
 Crackanthorpe is usually associated with the literary movement of naturalism.
 His literary legacy consists largely of three volumes of short stories he managed to publish during his lifetime; contemporary opinions of his talent as a writer varied widely, though one of his works was published with an appreciation by Henry James.

 Private life

 Crackanthorpe was born to Montague Hughes Cookson, later Crackanthorpe (1832–1913), and his wife, Blanche Althea Elizabeth, née Holt (d.
 1928).
 Montague Cookson took the name Crackanthorpe by Royal Licence in 1888 on inheriting the Crackanthorpe estate through his grandmother Dorothy Crackanthorpe, who was also grandmother to William and Dorothy Wordsworth.

 In 1893 Hubert Crackanthorpe married Leila Macdonald, another writer.
 The couple shared a literary life in Chelsea and France and travelled together from France to Italy, reaching the Amalfi Coast (Salerno) but the journey ended with a litigation.
 Leila was financially prosperous and soon came into a large inheritance.
 However, the temperamental Crackanthorpes were ill-suited for the institution of marriage, and they separated in 1896, although they were again living together in Paris at the time of Crackanthorpe's death.